MBBS Subjects

 MBBS Subjects Overview

 The Bachelor of Medicine, Bachelor of Surgery, or MBBS is a professional degree program that trains you in the field of Medical Sciences.
 The duration of the program can stretch 5-6 years.
 Considered one of the most popular degrees, MBBS requires hard work and dedication throughout the study and during practice.
-The undergraduate course is the amalgam of a range of topics that include surgical procedures, studying human anatomy, medicine, and pediatrics.
+The undergraduate course is the amalgam of a range of topics that include surgical procedures, studying human anatomy, medicine, and paediatrics.
 The MBBS syllabus is stretched over 9-11 semesters with each semester of 6 months.
 In the final year of the degree, you are required to complete the mandatory internship program at a hospital to sharpen your skills in the field.

 Subjects of MBBS